 We are so excited you want to learn more about Bishop Hartley High School.
-We have assembled a list of the most frequently asked questions to help you learn more about Hartley and all that if offers to prepare students for success.
-The following listings answer general questions as well as discussing specific topics such as our academic program, innovative House System, and technology tools for students.
-You can also download a copy of this information by clicking HERE.
+We have assembled a list of the most frequently asked questions to help you learn more about Hartley and all that it offers to prepare students for success.
+The following listings answer general questions and discuss specific topics such as our academic program, innovative House System, and technology tools for students.

 Which area of Columbus does Bishop Hartley serve?